ninmonkey/NewspaperWebComics/README.md

 # todo

-- auto-free space in /cache/ as needed
-    MAX_DISK_USAGE =  # 200 Mb
+## first:

+- show 'new' images based on
+    - a local cookie or html5 storage
+    - pass 'date downloaded' to js_vars

 - why did image['title'] fail?
     - allow it to be optional like `alt`
         - need dict.get()
     - related to using html5lib ?
     - test on: http://www.qwantz.com/

 - screenshot for github

-- show 'new' images based on
-    - a local cookie or html5 storage

 - optionally: specify order of comics displayed
 - module js pattern